 The response of the TwoMtn configuration is much less straightforward.
-This integration is divided into three regions, wide basin East, wide basin Other, and short basin (Fig. 1b and Table ); note that the short basin does not have distinct East and Other regions because of its shortened zonal extent.
-Average block duration in the Other region, but both regions are significantly greater than the East region, but both regions are significantly greater than the short basin.
-This, coupled with more wide basin East events (Table 3), is consistent with the weaker maximum in the blocking climatology for the short basin (Fig. 7b).
-Perhaps this is related to the inhibition of blocking by the nearby storm track and $\overline{U}{250}$ maximum in the short basin, but we do not seek to attribute a causal relationship here.
+This integration is divided into 3 regions, Wide Basin East, Wide Basin Other, and Short Basin (Fig. 1b and Table 1); Note the Short Basin does not have distinct "East" and "Other" regions because of its shortened zonal extent.
+Average block duration in the "Other" region in the Wide Basin is slightly longer than the "East", but both regions are significantly greater than the Short Basin.
+This coupled with more Wide Basin East events (Table 3) is consistent with the weaker maximum in the blocking climatology for the Short Basin (Figure 7b).
+Perhaps this is related to the inhibition of blocking by the nearby storm track and $\overline{U250}$ maximum in the Short Basin, but we do not seek to attribute a causal relationship here.